MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/introduction.md

 GitHub Copilot is designed to help developers, including those who are new to Azure to be more productive as quickly as possible.
 For experienced Azure users, GitHub Copilot for Azure saves time by allowing them to access Azure functionality without needing to look up commands and arguments or sign in and navigate through the Azure portal.

+## Primary scenarios

-There are four primary scenarios that are enabled with more planned:
+There are four primary scenarios that are enabled by GitHub Copilot for Azure Preview with more planned:

 |Category|Explanation|Examples|
 |---|---|---|